Ataimo007/tyk-crd-migration/README.md

  Below are the available commands:

-  migrate ................
-The Namespace in the Sourc KubeConfig that Contains the CRDs you want to Migrate cutover ................
-The Name of the KubeConfig for the Source Kubernetes Cluster cleanup ................
-The Name of the KubeConfig for the Destination Kubernetes Cluster rollback ...............
-The Name of the Operator Context in the Destination Kubernetes Cluster for deploying the CRDs operator-startup .......
-The Name of the Operator Context in the Destination Kubernetes Cluster for deploying the CRDs
+  migrate: The Namespace in the Sourc KubeConfig that Contains the CRDs you want to Migrate
+  cutover: The Name of the KubeConfig for the Source Kubernetes Cluster
+  cleanup: The Name of the KubeConfig for the Destination Kubernetes Cluster
+  rollback: The Name of the Operator Context in the Destination Kubernetes Cluster for deploying the CRDs
+  operator-startup: The Name of the Operator Context in the Destination Kubernetes Cluster for deploying the CRDs

 ### migrate